 Additional information about applying to join our team for Summer 2021 will be announced this spring.
-Oxbridge Academic Programs leads academic programs in England (Oxford and Cambridge), France (Paris and Montpellier), Spain (Barcelona and Salamanca), and the United States (New York, Los Angeles, and Boston).
+Oxbridge Academic Programs leads academic programs in England (Oxford and Cambridge), France (Paris and Montpellier), Spain (Barcelona and Salamanca), and the United States (New York City).
 We look for dynamic, highly-motivated team-players who can help create and run enjoyable and exciting programs for 8th through 12th grade students (13-18 years old).
 Each summer we hire teachers to design and teach our courses, as well as administrators who serve as Program Deans, Program Assistants and Activities Directors.
 We invite applications throughout the year.
 Each year, we recruit for all our offered courses in case existing members of staff are unable to return.

 To work on our programs in England, France, and Spain

 If you are a graduate student, academic, or creative professional, and based in the United Kingdom and Europe, you are eligible to apply as a Teacher or Study Group Leader on our England and continental programs.

 If you are a Middle or High School educator in North America, or anywhere in the world, you are eligible to apply as a Program Dean.